adfinis/virtesk/doc/virtesk-tc-tools.rst

 Introduction
 ------------

-amoothei-tc-tools is a collection of utilities for system administrators. |br|
+virtesk-tc-tools is a collection of utilities for system administrators. |br|
 They to help to automate the tasks that occur when managing a lot of thinclients. |br|
 |br|
 Features: